matthieuSolente/pedantic-semantic-cta-link-generator/README.md

 ### html email CTA Link generator by Matthieu Solente
 See a working example on my [codepen](https://codepen.io/matthieuSolente/pen/abRpPOX)

-Based on [Mark Robbins](https://www.goodemailcode.com/email-code/link-button) pedantic semantics cta link, updated in april 2023.
-You'll find all explanations on his blog.
+Based on [Mark Robbins](https://www.goodemailcode.com/email-code/link-button) pedantic semantics cta link, but for which I ultimately developed my own approach with a calculation and a different unit of measurement for the padding.
+Instead of percentage, I use point values.

 From its code for a CTA in html, I created this generator that automatically generates the right measures in em, for better accessibility.
 The peculiarity of this button is that it uses the mso-font-width and mso-text-raise attributes to set the padding on Outlook.
 I